th3d00rw4y/DFResponsAPI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-There are a few steps you need to complete before you can start using the CMDlets in this module Please make sure you've followed each one.
+There are a few steps you need to complete before you can start using the CMDlets in this module.
+Please make sure you've followed each one.

 ### Prerequisites